 Singapore Airlines to use more sustainable ingredients for in-flight meals

-SINGAPORE: Flag carrier Singapore Airlines (SIA) said on Wednesday (Oct 11) it will use more sustainable ingredients in its in-flight meals as part of its efforts to promote environmental sustainability and support local farmers.
+SINGAPORE: Flag carrier Singapore Airlines (SIA) said it will use more sustainable ingredients in its in-flight meals as part of its efforts to promote environmental sustainability and support local farmers.

+SIA announced its new From Farm to Plane initiative on Oct 11 (Wednesday) on the sidelines of the World Gourmet Forum in Kranji.

-Under the new initiative, called From Farm to Plane, SIA said it will use more sustainable and "meatless" ingredients in its in-flight meals.
-More produce, such as cherry tomatoes, pumpkins, green beans and lettuce, will be sourced from farms at the airline’s destinations.
+Under the new initiative, SIA said it will use more sustainable and "meatless" ingredients in its in-flight meals.
+More local produce, such as cherry tomatoes, pumpkins, green beans and lettuce, will be sourced from farms from both Singapore and destination countries.

-Currently, SIA uses fish sourced from sustainable farming and produce from local farms in countries served by the airline.
+"Current efforts in Singapore Airlines' sustainability strategy include using fish from fisheries certified by the Marine Stewardship Council for their sustainable practices, and obtaining produce from local farms in countries the airline serves," SIA said.

+Additionally, the airline's panel of world-renowned chefs will also be creating gourmet menus using this local produce.

 The new menus will initially be introduced to Suites customers on selected routes from later this year, and will progressively be made available to passengers travelling in other classes, the airline said.